 • Keep Passport to the Parks funding intact.

-• Continue state bonding investments for trails, open space, and agricultural land protection.
+• Continue State bonding for trails, open space, and agricultural land protection.

 • Raise staffing at DEEP to adequate levels to accommodate dramatic increases in public use of recreational assets, facilities, and natural resources.